circleci/circleci-docs/jekyll/_docs/manually.md

 From here, we'll assume that you're manually setting up your tests.

 The first thing to do is to add an empty `circle.yml` file to the root directory of your repository.
-We recommend adding this on a branch the first time so you don't piss off your colleagues.
+We recommend adding this upfront on a branch to keep you and your colleagues on the same page.

 We have provided a
 [full reference for the `circle.yml` file](/docs/configuration)